Annual Regional Visibility Campaign

 Renewable Energy Investment Conference

-The Renewable Energy Investment Conference will be held from 26-28 October 2022 in Tbilisi, Georgia and will bring together policymakers, regulators, consultants, financers and other experts active in green energy investments.
+The first Renewable Energy Investment Conference was held from 26-28 October 2022 in Tbilisi, Georgia and brought together policymakers, regulators, consultants, financers and other experts active in green energy investments.

-The aim of the event is to catalyse investments for the acceleration of the clean energy transition to help achieve the goals of the Paris Agreement.
-Participants will be able to discuss renewable energy policies in the European Union and worldwide, gain knowledge about the renewable energy investment climate in different countries, and present potential renewable energy investment projects to investors.
+The aim of the event was to catalyse investments for the acceleration of the clean energy transition to help achieve the goals of the Paris Agreement.
+Participants discussed renewable energy policies in the European Union and worldwide, gained knowledge about the renewable energy investment climate in different countries, and presented potential renewable energy investment projects to investors.

-The Conference is co-organised by CEER, on behalf of the EU4Energy Programme, the Energy Regulators Regional Association (ERRA) and the Georgian National Energy and Water Supply Regulatory Commission (GNERC) in partnership with Energy Community and the International Energy Agency (IEA).
-It will feature high-level speakers, as well as representatives from the European Commission, the World Bank and the Asian Development Bank.
-There will be simultaneous English-Russian interpretation.
+The Conference was co-organised by CEER, on behalf of the EU4Energy Programme, the Energy Regulators Regional Association (ERRA) and the Georgian National Energy and Water Supply Regulatory Commission (GNERC) in partnership with Energy Community and the International Energy Agency (IEA).

 EU4Energy campaign on energy efficiency for children